HEROIN DETOX NEAR HOUSTON, TX

 • Elevated blood pressure

-How to Manage Heroin Withdrawal During Detox
+How to Manage Heroin Withdrawal During Detox?

 After the detox phase has finished, psychological withdrawal symptoms may continue and can persist for weeks or months.
 Entering an addiction treatment program is necessary to find lasting recovery from drug addiction.